 Today we love to display beautifully designed kitchen equipment and attractively packaged goods on open shelves but in kitchens of the past this was not so.
 It was considered highly unsuitable to have kitchenware on display so large country houses had specific larders and pantries to keep things neatly hidden away.
 It was the arrival of the Welsh Dresser in the 18th century which was the first signal of change.
 These iconic pieces of kitchen furniture were originally made of pine and consisted of cupboard bases with open shelves above.
 As pottery became more accessible to a growing population, beloved items took pride of place.
 The dresser was celebrated by the Arts and Crafts movement and became popular in kitchens beyond the welsh countryside.

-In large country houses, you will still find a separate larder or butler’s pantry away from the main kitchen and used for storing provisions, table linens, large dishes, glassware and china but most of us are not lucky enough to have such luxury.
+In large country houses, you will still find a separate larder or butler’s pantry away from the main kitchen.
+They are used for storing provisions, table linens, large dishes, glassware and china but most of us are not lucky enough to have such luxury.

-If you are lucky enough to have a dedicated pantry room off your kitchen, you can really go to town and make it well-organised, functional and stylish at the same time.
+If you are fortunate enough to have a dedicated pantry room, you can really go to town and make it well-organised, functional and stylish at the same time.
 Invest in sturdy, free-standing storage units to accommodate all the clutter that doesn’t need to be in the main kitchen.

 How can I bring pantry style to a smaller kitchen?